Designations Congruent with Things: Chapter 14

 He requires a moment to collect himself before reading the scrolling captions on the screen.

-Let me say on behalf of all our viewers and our production team that we’re deeply sorry for the personal losses that you both sustained in the past week, the interviewer says, leaning forward, interlacing her fingers atop the surface of the desk where she sits.
+Let me say on behalf of all our viewers and our production team that we’re deeply sorry for the personal losses you both sustained over the past week.
+Their interviewer interlaces her fingers atop the surface of her desk.

-For a long interval, neither of them speak, and Hermann watches the white words in the black caption box disappear.
+For a long interval, neither of them speak.
+The white words in the black caption box disappear.

 No one has gone untouched by all that’s happened, Ms. Mori says finally.